 Since arriving at Siena Heights, Sister Peg has led several new initiatives, including the establishment of a nursing program, which conducted its first classes in fall 2008.
 During her tenure as president, Siena Heights has seen increases in both enrollment and fundraising.
 Her student-centered approach has meant physical improvements to the residence halls, athletic facilities, dining hall and student union.
 In spring 2008, she announced Siena Heights was freezing tuition rates for its Adrian campus undergraduate students for a 2008-09 academic year, a move almost unprecedented for small, private universities.

 In 2010, SHU announced it was beginning football, and in the fall 2011 fielded its first team in brand new O'Laughlin Stadium and Dawson Field.
 In 2012 Siena Heights completed the Mary and Sash Spencer Athletic Complex, as well as added marching band and competitive cheer and dance.
-In fall 2013, SHU will debut its new McLaughlin University Center.
+In fall 2013, SHU opened its new McLaughlin University Center.

 Heading the On Higher Ground Campaign, which ended in June 2012, she helped Siena Heights University raise more than $19 million in gifts and pledges - surpassing its original goal of $13 million.
 Siena Heights was also named to the "Best College to Work For" honor roll by The Chronicle of Higher Education in summer 2012.